HazyResearch/data-centric-ai/.github/ISSUE_TEMPLATE/add-an-area.md

 ---

 Use this template to propose a new area page.
-A good rule-of-thumb to decide whether a topic merits an area page is whether it would pass muster at a workshop in a machine learning venue.
+A good rule-of-thumb to decide whether a topic merits an area page is whether it would pass muster as a workshop at a machine learning venue (e.g. ICML).

 Please address the following questions when raising this issue:
 - what story you might tell about the topic's importance to data-centric AI